Gravitational energy: Simplified version for Earth's surface

+Note, this is the change of energy in gaining some height $h$ from the surface.

 General relativity

 In general relativity gravitational energy is extremely complex, and there is no single agreed upon definition of the concept.
 It is sometimes modelled via the Landau–Lifshitz pseudotensor that allows retention for the energy–momentum conservation laws of classical mechanics.
 Addition of the matter stress–energy tensor to the Landau–Lifshitz pseudotensor results in a combined matter plus gravitational energy pseudotensor that has a vanishing 4-divergence in all frames—ensuring the conservation law.
 Some people object to this derivation on the grounds that pseudotensors are inappropriate in general relativity, but the divergence of the combined matter plus gravitational energy pseudotensor is a tensor.